moo-the-cow/moobs-studio/README.md

 # Common Issues
 I cannot see my stream souce: Check your SRTLA url in the LIVE scene.
-IP and streamkey must match your SRT endpoint My Websocket connection isn't working: By default websocket is disabled. also check the IP and password
+IP and streamkey must match your SRT endpoint My Websocket connection isn't working: By default websocket is disabled, enable it via checkbox and check the IP and password match the settings of the tool you're connecting from.

 # Screenshots:
 ![image](https://user-images.githubusercontent.com/34907770/198009476-f77ce5dc-5e8b-4812-9886-165cf377028c.png)